w3f/Grants-Program/applications/dot_etl.md

 **Q: Where and how does your project fit into the ecosystem?**

-A: Our aim is to provide a foundational framework and approach to ETLing Substrate data into the GCP BigQuery cloud storage medium.
+A: Our aim is to provide a foundational framework and approach to ETLing Substrate data into the GCP BigQuery cloud storage medium (+ other mediums as needed).
 A robust illustrative example will allow others to build upon / extend the framework, and run and maintain the ETL process for general community use.
 By transforming into GCP BigQuery, we hope to drastically lower the friction required for anyone to analyze and produce insights on the data (developers, analysts, investors, enthusiasts).

 **Q: Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?**